 With more drivers opting for a UK summer road trip this year, it’s good to know how you can prepare for a long journey in the heat. one of our best summer driving tips is to check all your fluid in the car such as screen wash, oil levels, water levels, and engine coolants.
 You should also check your windscreen wiper blades and make sure all your lights are working too.

-Find out more – Most common car checks you can do at home
+Find out more – The most common car checks you can do at home.

 A tyre blowout is more likely to happen in the summer months and if they already have existing damage.
 Spend some time checking your tyres are in good condition and make sure your tyre pressure is at its optimum level.
 You can find your tyre pressure in the owner’s manual of your car or on the inside of your doorframe.